-With summer in full swing and plenty of lovely long dog walks to look forward to, it’s always good to be aware about potential dangers to your dog to ensure they keep safe and healthy.
+When summer is in full swing there are plenty of lovely long dog walks to look forward to, and it’s always good to be aware about potential dangers to your dog to ensure they keep safe and healthy.
 In other articles, we have covered beach safety, how to keep your dog cool and poisonous plants to avoid.
 This time we want to warn you about certain creatures that may be harmful when your dog comes into contact with them.

 Don’t worry, we will also cover how to deal with these situations if they do arise.
 However, if you are ever unsure about the health of your dog or you don’t know how to deal with a situation involving your dog, please always speak to your vet.

 Ticks, mosquitoes & other insect bites